microsoft/SymCrypt/BUILD.md

 for Razzle builds is on a deprecation path and will be removed in a future release.
 Additionally, it has not been tested with the public open source version of Razzle, and is unlikely to work with it.

+Note: AMD64 is the terminology Windows uses for x86-64.

 ### Supported Configurations

 | Operating Environment | Architecture      | Supported compilers | ASM enabled | Static lib + unit tests | Dynamic lib |